maxbbender/python-png-info/README.md

 pip install -r requirements.txt
 ```

+Then you must configure your aws credentials for `boto3` to work.
+See [Boto 3 Quickstart](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/quickstart.html#configuration) for more info.

 ### Parameters

-There are two environment variables you can set to override defaults
+There are three environment variables you can set to override defaults

 ###### IMAGE_URL